 Strategic Plan 2015 – 2018

-The purpose of Music Therapy New Zealand (the public name for the New Zealand Society for Music Therapy Incorporated) is reflective of its Objects which shall reflect the cultural diversity of New Zealand and have due regard to the Treaty of Waitangi:
+The purpose of Music Therapy New Zealand (the public name for the New Zealand Society for Music Therapy Incorporated) is to Champion potential and wellbeing through the professional use of Music Therapy.

 Strategic priorities 2015-2018